lsst/pipelines_lsst_io/getting-started/display.rst

 Notice that the DS9 display is filled with colorful regions.
 These are mask regions.
-Each color reflects a different mask bit that correspond to detections and different types of detector artifacts.
+Each color reflects a different mask bit that corresponds to detections and different types of detector artifacts.
 You'll learn how to interpret these colors :ref:`later <getting-started-display-mask-colors>`, but first you'll likely want to adjust the image display.

 Improving the image display